We tried...

 In proposing cremation or alkaline hydrolysis – “water cremation” or human composting), followed by the remains being incorporated into the root system of a tree, we acknowledge that some may question what is actually left of a person to be co-mingled with the tree.
 At the very least there will be a sharing of your essence at the molecular level, as well as a contribution of nutrients from your cremains.
 It is our view, that at the very least, your essence will be incorporated into the life of the tree.
 We are well aware of the necessity to treat the cremains to allow them to properly nourish the tree, as undiluted cremains can be toxic to greenery due to their PH level.

-We will now be able to offer the option of a true green burial with a tree planted above.
+We hope to offer the option of a true green burial with a tree planted above.
 We are happy to provide all of these different options!